-The bill will be reintroduced early in the 117th Congress.
-On March 30, 2021, Rep. Curtis and Senator Romney released statements of support for the Bonneville Shoreline Trail Advancement Act.
+The bill was reintroduced in March 2021 in the 117th Congress, both in the Senate (S.1222) and in the House (H.R.2551).
+Rep. Curtis and Senator Romney released statements of support for the Bonneville Shoreline Trail Advancement Act.

 "The Bonneville Shoreline Trail Advancement Act is needed to maximize recreational opportunities for outdoor enthusiasts—including mountain bikers—along the populous Wasatch Front.
 The demand for secure access to trails and open space and the need for careful, consistent management is greatest at the wild/urban interface where the BST resides.
 We are enormously grateful to Congressman John Curtis for his support for this bill and the active lifestyles that Utahns enjoy.
 We look forward to being a part of the effort to build a sustainable and enjoyable Bonneville Shoreline Trail in the years to come." — Trails Utah Executive Director Sarah Bennett